 Please note that dogs are NOT ALLOWED on the school site.
 The school has a strict NO SMOKING policy on the whole site.
 Any person using inappropriate language within the school grounds will be requested to leave.

 Pupils are NOT ALLOWED to use the play area or equipment left outside classrooms at the beginning and end of the school day.

 Occasionally your child may need to take medicine.
 You are welcome to come to school and administer the correct dose but school staff cannot administer medicines or tablets.
 Please do not send your child to school with medicine or tablets as children are not permitted to administer their own medicine.

 If your child is asthmatic, you will need to complete a form so that we can keep accurate records.
 Two inhalers must be provided in the chemist packaging with the prescription label clearly visible.
 One inhaler will be kept in the child’s classroom and one inhaler will be kept centrally in the school office or Hygiene Room.
 Children will be supervised during their use but staff will not administer inhalers.
 Children are encouraged to manage their asthma and may use their inhalers whenever there is a need.

 Every effort is made to keep all our children and staff safe.
 If an accident does occur, we have members of staff who are qualified in First Aid.
 If your child needs treatment other than which we can provide at school, we will notify you immediately.
 It is therefore extremely important that emergency contact numbers are kept up to date.

 Children are strongly advised not to bring valuables to school.
 As a school, we cannot take responsibility for any items that are lost, damaged or stolen.
 Mobile phones are not allowed in school.
-However, if a Year Six parent feels that it is imperative that a Year Six pupil brings a mobile phone to school, phones will be stored in the school office during the school day.
+However, if a Year Five or Year Six parent feels that it is imperative that a Year Five or Year Six pupil brings a mobile phone to school as they walk home on their own, phones will be stored securely in classrooms during the school day.